the-mikedavis/clue/README.md

 ## Solr

-Installing Solr can't be done on a Linux Machine through `apt`.
-First install java and then solr.
+Installing Solr can be done on a Linux Machine through `apt`, but you're better off getting it yourself from source.
+First install java and then Solr.

 ```shell
 $ sudo apt update